syl20bnr/spacemacs-elpa-mirror/melpa/find-file-in-project-readme.txt

 To find in *current directory*, use `find-file-in-current-directory' and `find-file-in-current-directory-by-selected'.

+`ffip-split-window-horizontally' and `ffip-split-window-vertically' find&open file in split window.

 `ffip-show-diff-by-description' and `ffip-show-diff' execute the backend from `ffip-diff-backends'.
 `ffip-show-diff-by-description' has more friendly UI.